Harsaroop/COMP-2540-Project/README.md

 from Downtown to University.
 Now, Mr. A knows Mr. X and Mr. Q who wants to visit the City center and the mall, respectively.
-So, Mr. A inputs the same; and with the power of Graphs and Priority queues, wonders of Dijkstra's and Kruskal's Algorithms, inputs of pickups and endpoints, the result is the shortest route Mr. A can use so 3 people, if not more can reach their desired destination with consuming fuel for only one car, rather than more.
+So, Mr. A inputs the same; and with the power of Graphs and Priority queues, wonders of Kruskal's Algorithms, inputs of pickups and endpoints, the result is the shortest route Mr. A can use so 3 people, if not more can reach their desired destination with consuming fuel for only one car, rather than more.
 Hence, saving the gas and the world for